kubedb/docs/docs/guides/mongodb/concepts/mongodbarchiver.md

 - `configSecret` specifies the name and namespace of the secret which contains different wal-g options.
 You can find the list of options that you can provide for walg [here](https://wal-g.readthedocs.io/MongoDB/#configuration).

 ### spec.deletionPolicy
 `spec.deletionPolicy` is a field that specifies that what will happen to the data if the archiver is deleted.
-It has two options `WipeOut` and `Delete`.
+It has three options `WipeOut`, `Delete` & `DoNotDelete`.

+### status
+The status section of MongoDBArchiver only has one field `databaseRefs`.
+It holds the name & namespace of all the databases which are managed by this archiver.

 ## Next Steps